-Stow boy crushed between vehicles in drunken driving crash
+Stow boy recovering after crushed between vehicles in OVI crash

 “The officers felt she was impaired and made the arrest,” he said.

-Information from the court was not immediately available.
+Updated information regarding the investigation was not immediately available.

 Reporter Jeff Saunders can be reached at email@example.com or @JeffSaunders_RP.